Jester

 def self.wrap(s, max_length)

-raise ArgumentError.new("Maximum wrap length can't be 0") if max_length == 0
+raise ArgumentError.new(class="_tkStr_1klyn_166">"Maximum wrap length can't be class="_tkNum_1klyn_175">0") if max_length == class="_tkNum_1klyn_175">0

-return [""] if s.rstrip.empty?
+return [class="_tkStr_1klyn_166">""] if s.rstrip.empty?

 # Split into words and whitespace blocks